polinaSharabarina/juice-docs/docs/juice/pro-users/cli-app/troubleshooting.md

 - Verify that you've set logging level to ERROR in the CLI configuration.
 ### My Installation failed.

 Check your Endpoint Security or Antivirus.
-If you see any warnings about blocked DLLs or executables, add an exception for **C:\Program Files\Juice\juice**.
+If you see any warnings about blocked DLLs or executables, add an exception for **C:\Program Files\Juice GPU\juice**.
 If you are unable to do so, please contact your IT administrator.

 ### My agent failed to start.